thomasmf/nomenine-defunct/documentation/tutorial/objectives.md

         var (: 'a' ( number ) 45 )

-Numbers are mutable, but to make 'a' reference a completely different number object, one must use a noun phrase.
-Noun phrases are constructed using the '!' punctuation.
+Numbers are mutable, but to make **a** reference a completely different number object, one must use a noun phrase.
+Noun phrases are constructed using the **!** punctuation.

         ( a ( 55 !) .)

-Now, 'a' represent a different number object.
+Now, **a** represent a different number object.
-The following statement will have no effect because 'a' is a number object and not a string.
+The following statement will have no effect because **a** is a number object and not a string.

         ( a ( 'this is a string' !) .)